 Milorganite fertilizer is one of the oldest branded fertilizers on the market today.
 It is derived from heat-dried microbes that have digested the organic material in wastewater.
 Milorganite is manufactured by the Milwaukee Metropolitan Sewerage District.
-The District captures wastewater from the metropolitan Milwaukee area, including local industries such as MillersCoors.
-This water is then treated with microbes to digest nutrients that are found in it.
-Cleaned water is then returned to Lake Michigan.
-The resulting microbes are then dried, becoming Milorganite fertilizers.
-The Milorganite program is one of the world’s largest recycling efforts.
+The District captures wastewater from the metropolitan Milwaukee area, including local industries such as MillerCoors.

 How Do We Make It?

-Wastewater enters the Jones Island water reclamation facility, where all solid materials such as sand, boards, shop rags, etc. are removed.
-Microbes are added to the leftover water during the activation process, which serves the same purpose as adding yeast to bread.
-Oxygen is pumped in to create an ideal environment and the microbes digest the nutrients in the water.
+Wastewater enters the Jones Island water reclamation facility where all solid materials such as sand, boards, shop rags, plastic and debris are first removed.
+Microbes are added to the water—the activation process—and oxygen is bubbled through the water to create the ideal environment for the microbes to digest the nutrients in the water.